Create a Charming Spring Vase from a Glass Bottle Using Decoupage Magic

 Q: Can I wash my decoupage glass bottle?

-A: It depends on the sealer you use.
-If you've sealed it with a regular Mod Podge, avoid soaking it in water—wipe it gently with a damp cloth.
-Use a dishwasher-safe Mod Podge or an acrylic sealer for a more washable version.
+A: It depends on the sealer used.
+If sealed with regular Mod Podge, avoid soaking it.
+Wipe it gently with a damp cloth.
+For a more washable version, use a dishwasher-safe Mod Podge or an acrylic sealer.

 Q: Why is my paint peeling off the glass bottle?

-A: Glass is a non-porous surface, so the paint may not adhere well without proper preparation.
+A: Glass is a non-porous surface, affecting paint adhesion.
 To prevent peeling:

 ✔ Lightly sand the bottle before painting.